bozdoz/wp-plugin-quote-tweet/readme.txt

 == Changelog ==

+= 0.4 =
+* Added z index so that the popup will show up on most sites; added retina Twitter logo.

 = 0.3 =
-* Tightened whitespace and comments, made globals explicit; eventually move most of the plugin into a function executed on the `init` action.
+* Tightened whitespace and comments, made globals explicit; eventually moved most of the plugin into a function executed on the `init` action.

 = 0.2 =
 * Should be more compatible with other plugins.